 Mentors, the Program, and the Department take factors other than satisfactory grades into consideration in determining qualifications for advanced degrees.
 An adequate GPA does not in itself ensure continuance in an advanced degree program.
-The Department keeps records of deferred and plus and minus grades, complete and incomplete course and clinical requirements, as well as written evaluations by instructors and mentors.
+The Department keeps records of deferred and plus and minus grades, complete and incomplete course and clinical requirements, as well as written evaluations by instructors and mentors and remediation plans.
 These factors, along with other skills, aptitude, and record of professional behavior, are considered by the Department in determining satisfactory progress and in decisions to permit students to continue in master's and doctoral degree programs.

-STUDENTS SHOULD ALSO CHECK APPENDIX C AND APPENDIX D FOR DETAILED INFORMATION ON GRIEVANCE PROCEDURES AND PROCEDURES FOR DOCUMENTING COMPLAINTS, AS WELL AS RETENTION, REMEDIATION, AND TERMINATION ISSUES.
+STUDENTS SHOULD ALSO CHECK APPENDIX C AND APPENDIX D FOR DETAILED INFORMATION

+AS RETENTION , REMEDIATION , AND TERMINATION ISSUES .